netgfx/Shapes-in-the-Dart/flutter_shaders/README.md

 - port Arcade physics
 - create master Sprite class for all game objects to inherit basic properties via extend
 - more math!
+- cache
+- loader class for all assets